Phạm Hương: 2015: Miss Universe (Las Vegas, USA)

-Early December 2015, she represented for Vietnam at Miss Universe which was held in Las Vegas, USA.
-She made to the Top 15 Favorite Contestants that voted by the audience.
-Despite good performance and well preparation, she didn't make to Top 15.
+In early December 2015, she represented Vietnam at Miss Universe which was held in Las Vegas, USA.
+She made it to the Top 15 Favorite Contestants through audience votes.
+Despite her good performance and preparation, she didn't make it to the Top 15.
 She was named "Hoa Hau Quoc Dan" (Vietnam National Miss) for her effort in promoting Vietnam to everyone around the globe.
 The Richest picked Pham Huong for Top 50 World's Most Beautiful Women.

 After the pageant, she was nominated for We Choice Awards as one of the Top 10 Inspiration Characters which was voted by the audience.
-She joined in TV show Bua Trua Vui Ve and shared her journey with everyone.
+She joined the TV show Bua Trua Vui Ve and shared her journey.

 2016: Coach of The Face Vietnam

 January 22, 2016, at the auction of Gala Tu Thien, she brought a portrait of herself and 79 signatures of 79 contestants of Miss Universe 2015 as contribution for the charity foundation after the auction.

-At the end of 2014, she was a coach of The Face Vietnam 1st season, alongside Ho Ngoc Ha and Tran Ngoc Lan Khue.
-In the final, her member Do Tran Khanh Ngan was a runner-up.
+At the end of 2014, she became a coach for The Face Vietnam 1st season, alongside Ho Ngoc Ha (famous singer and model from Vietnam) and Tran a Ngoc Lan Khue (Top 11 Miss World 2015).
+In the finals, her member Do Tran Khanh Ngan was a runner-up.